Exploring new worlds he dreamed was his fame

 - Mushroom Samba: The side-effect of eating fondue made with three-hundred year old cheese Yvon brought to the potluck dinner in one episode.

-- Musical Episode: "It's a Beautiful Day to be French."
+- Musical Episode: "A Beautiful Day to be French."
 An episode which chronicles Yvon's trip from France to Upper Mukluk.

 - My Beloved Smother: Willy Tidwell's mother, Babs Tidwell is a rather dark example.
 In the only episode she appeared in, she tried to kill Yvon after hearing how much a pain Yvon had been to Willy.